xiangchen99/PJP_EDF_Code/README.md

 ## How to run the code:

 ### In terminal:
-1. pip install pyserial
-2. pip install serial
-3. pip install tkinter
+1. pip install pyserial, serial, tkinter

-4. Connect the Arduino and run the arduino code first
+2. Connect the Arduino and run the arduino code first
-5. In the python code, change the COM3 into what port it is actually connected to
+3. In the python code, change the COM3 into what port it is actually connected to
-6. Run the python code
+4. Run the python code